-- Make the memory accessable by turning the MEMORY LOCK a quarter turn to the right (not applicable on O. The SET piston will light up to indicate the memory can be accessed. - 2.
-Switch on the MIDI-stop that has to be programmed (E.g. MIDI Swell 2) together (when desired) with other stops that you want to store into the capture system. - 3.
+- 1. Check if the GC is not switched on.
+This to be sure that you don't change a general cresendo level. - 2.
+Make the memory accessable by turning the MEMORY LOCK a quarter turn to the right.
+The SET piston will light up to indicate the memory can be accessed. - 3.
+Switch on the MIDI-stop that has to be programmed (E.g. MIDI Swell 2) together (when desired) with other stops that you want to store into the capture system. - 4.
 First store this registration in the chosen free combination (see under "Using free combinations).
 This can be a free combination from the generals as from the divisionals. - Note: 1.
 If you don't store the chosen module registration in the capture memory first, the programmed manual registration of this MIDI stop will be changed unintentionally. - 2.
 Concerning the divisionals (separates) you can only program MIDI-stops into the accompanying divisions.
-For example, you can only program MIDI Swell 2 into the Swell divisionals and not into e.g. Great divisionals. - 4.
+For example, you can only program MIDI Swell 2 into the Swell divisionals and not into e.g. Great divisionals. - 5.
 Push the PGM piston.
-The display will show the actual (last programmed) channel number (in this example the channel number of the accessory MIDI SWELL 2). - 5.
-Choose, by pushing one or more times on the or the + piston, the channel you want to assign to the MIDI stop.
-The channel (1 thru 16) will show up in the display.
+The display will show the actual (last programmed) channel number (in this example the channel number of the accessory MIDI SWELL 2).

+- 6. Choose, by pushing one or more times on the or the + piston, the channel you want to assign to the MIDI stop.
+The channel (1 thru 16) will show up in the display. - 7.
+Push SET when you selected the right channel (e.g. channel 7).
+The selected channel has been assigned now to the MIDI stop.

-- 6. Push SET when you selected the right channel (e.g. channel 7).
-The selected channel has been assigned now to the MIDI stop. - The display will reflect the actual patch number directly after depressing (and releasing) the SET piston. - 7.
-Now you can choose the module voice you want to assign to the MIDI stop, by pressing once or more times the minus or plus piston.
-The module voice (e.g. 41) will show up in the display. - 8.
+The display will reflect the actual patch number directly after depressing (and releasing) the SET piston.

+- 8. Now you can choose the module voice you want to assign to the MIDI stop, by pressing once or more times the minus or plus piston.
+The module voice (e.g. 41) will show up in the display. - 9.
 Push SET when you selected the right module voice (e.g. patch 41).
-To indicate that the selected channel and module voice are being programmed a P will show up in the display as long as you push SET. - 9.
+To indicate that the selected channel and module voice are being programmed a P will show up in the display as long as you push SET. - 10.
 The MIDI stop MIDI Swell 2 now has been programmed with channel 7, module voice 41.
-This means that recalling the concerning free combination the key data from the Swell is transmitted through channel 7 to the external module while module voice (patch) 41 is switched on. - 10.
-Close the memory by turning the key switch MEMORY LOCK a quarter turn to the left and eventually remove the key from the switch (not applicable on Opus 5 AGO).
-The light in the SET piston will go off to indicate that the memory is not accessable anymore. - 11.
+This means that recalling the concerning free combination the key data from the Swell is transmitted through channel 7 to the external module while module voice (patch) 41 is switched on. - 11.
+Close the memory by turning the key switch MEMORY LOCK a quarter turn to the left and eventually remove the key from the switch.
+The light in the SET piston will go off to indicate that the memory is not accessable anymore. - 12.
 Switch off the PGM by pushing it again.

 Using the capture system you can assign one MIDI-stop to serveral channels/module voice (patches).
-E.g. an Opus 30 with expanded capture system may have 65 different settings per MIDI stop.
-(1x manual setting, 32 general settings and 32 separate settings).
-The entire organ can handle $4 \times 65 = 260$ different settings.
+E.g. a Sweelinck30 with expanded capture system may have 129 different settings per MIDI stop.
+(1x manual setting, 64 general settings and 64 separate settings).
+The entire organ can handle $4 \times 129 = 516$ different settings.